Academic Appeals - research degrees

 Following the meeting you will be notified in writing of the outcome no more than seven working days after the date of the meeting.
 Reasons for the decision will be given.

 Research Degree Students should submit an appeal using the Research Degrees Appeals Form Postgraduate Research Appeal Form - Aug 2023

 If you require the form or any other materials in an alternative format, please let us know.
 On request we can provide you with an electronic copy, enlarged print on coloured paper, audio recordings or Braille.

 Independent advice on making an appeal can be obtained from Advice and Support at Keele (ASK) in the Students' Union:

 Tel: +44 (0)1782 734800

 If you have any questions about the process, please contact Student Appeals, Complaints and Conduct Team.

-Please note that the Student Appeals, Complaints and Conduct Team is working remotely.
-As a result appeals forms and supporting evidence should be emailed to email@example.com.
+The appeal should be emailed to the Student Appeals, Complaints and Conduct Team .
+In order to assist the team in processing appeals as quickly as possible, please send your email to email@example.com.
 Please note that appeals will only be accepted electronically if they have been emailed from your Keele email account.